frank26080115/greenjay/README.md

 Caveats
 ===

 The current rating specified for a brushless ESC won't be true when it is used in brushed mode.
 Brushless motors have three winding phases, and so brushless ESCs have three half-bridges (half-bridges are a pair of MOSFETs).
 All of the half-bridges are used for brief moments while the motor rotates, sharing the load.
 But in brushed mode, two of those MOSFETs will be used 100% of the time, not sharing the load.
-So the current rating will be lower when in brushed mode.
-The current rating is reduced to about 43%.
+So the current rating will be lower when in brushed mode. **The current rating is reduced to about 43% of the original stated rating.**

 The highest claimed current rating of a BLHeli_S ESC I've found is 45A, which means in brushed mode, it can handle about 19A.
-They are still quite cheap.
+They are still quite cheap and small.

 ![](doc/imgs/example45amp.png)
 ![](doc/imgs/example45amp2.png)

-If you need more current, BLHeli32 ESCs can also be converted to run in brushed mode, but it would require AM32 firmware, not Greenjay.
+If you need more current, BLHeli32 ESCs can also be converted to run in brushed mode, but it would require [AM32 firmware](https://github.com/am32-firmware/AM32/), not Greenjay.

 Other disadvantages: no BEC, no current limiting